 by Jack London

-The story follows a domesticated dog named Buck, who is stolen from his comfortable life in California and sold into the brutal world of the Klondike Gold Rush.
-Buck is forced to adapt to his new environment and develop his primitive instincts in order to survive in the harsh wilderness of Alaska.
+Buck begins the story as a domesticated dog living a comfortable life in California before thieves steal him and sell him into the brutal world of the Klondike Gold Rush.
+Thrown into the harsh wilderness of Alaska, Buck must adapt quickly, awakening his primitive instincts in order to survive.

 The Marsh King’s Daughter